10.2 Essentials of dates and times

-This chapter is called “Time data”, but dates and times are different notions.
+This chapter is called “Dates and times”, but dates and times are different notions.
 When explicating our common-sense understanding of the terms “date” and “time”, we can distinguish between them as follows:

-A date denotes a particular day, which denotes a time span or period of time that has a beginning and an end.
+A date denotes a particular day, which denotes a time span or period of time that has a beginning and a different end.
 Although its exact demarcations and duration can be controversial, we typically think of a date as a 24-hour period of time at a particular location.

 A time denotes a particular instant or moment within a longer period of time.
 Thus, a time is typically thought of as a point within a day.
-Whereas a day is 24 hours long, a point in time has no duration.
-Measuring and reporting times inevitably raises issues about conventions (e.g., AM/PM), precision (e.g., minutes, seconds, milliseconds), and location (e.g., time shifts and zones).
+Whereas a typical day is 24 hours long, a point in time has no duration (i.e., its beginning and end are identical).
+Measuring and reporting times inevitably raises many issues about conventions (e.g., AM/PM), precision (e.g., minutes, seconds, milliseconds), and location (e.g., time shifts and zones).

 Interestingly, the complexities are reversed when defining data structures that represent dates and times.
 For precisely specifying a particular time also requires specifying the date within it is embedded.
 Thus, our definitions of time objects will necessarily be more complex than those of date objects.

 Additional challenges are provided by the specific tasks that we want to tackle with date- and time-related data.
 We typically want to do many different things with time: Beyond denoting specific points in time, we mostly want to transform times (e.g., between time zones) and describe and calculate with time spans.
 A time span can also be referred to as a duration, a time period, or as an interval.
 As we will see, these concepts are based on slightly different notions of time, which are distinguished by the lubridate package (see Section 10.3.3).